zxnvsvsbpxevmuxa/sim/README.md

 ./dist/Sim <matrix.mtx>
 ```

-NOTE: The generated simulation results need to be merged with Accel-Sim to obtain a complete delay evaluation result.
+NOTE: The generated simulation results need to be integrated with Accel-Sim to obtain a comprehensive delay evaluation.